"The ultimate villain of the story, who's causing the problem the heroes must solve."

 Alphas: The main villains are the Red Flag organization, the collective Evil Counterpart to Rosen's Alpha team.
 Specifically, the Big Bad would be Red Flag's leader, Stanton Parish, who so far has only been on screen for about five minutes total in season 1 finale, but has still managed to show himself as a master Chessmaster, and a very dangerous opponent.

-Angel has the Senior Partners at Wolfram and Hart as the main antagonist for the entire series, who were never properly seen and worked through their various lawyers and other agents like Lindsey, Lilah and Hamilton.
+The show has the Senior Partners at Wolfram and Hart as the main antagonist for the entire series, who were never properly seen and worked through their various lawyers and other agents like Lindsey, Lilah and Hamilton.
 On occasion their plans are disrupted by other evil forces but they represent the overriding evil Angel has to face.

 Season 4 has Jasmine, ostensibly one of The Powers That Be who manipulated events across the series in order to gain a physical form.
 She had her own Dragon, The Beast, who massacred the LA Wolfram & Hart branch.
+Angelus also took over the role for a short while in in the fourth season after killing The Beast, until he was re-ensouled again by Willow.

 Season 5 returned to the Senior Partners, but with a twist in that Angel and his team were given Wolfram and Hart resources to do whatever they wanted with, making it an Enemy Mine situation.
 They kept their presence known through their Dragons, Marcus Hamilton and the Circle of the Black Thorn led by Archduke Sebassis.

-Blake's 7: Had Servalan, especially in Season 3 when she's risen to President of the Federation and is answerable to no-one.
+Blakes Seven: Had Servalan, especially in Season 3 when she's risen to President of the Federation and is answerable to no-one.
 Despite her reduced status in Season 4, she's still ultimately behind most of the problems the Seven face.

 For a while, it looked as though Fring might be a lesser threat than the brutal Mexican drug cartel to which he paid tribute in return for jurisdiction over his meth market.
 He put those doubts to rest when he successfully assassinated the cartel's leadership.